Training Two-Layer ReLU Networks with Gradient Descent is Inconsistent: Introduction

 \section{Introduction}

-In recent years, neural networks (NNs) have achieved various success stories in areas such as image classification, sentiment analysis, and speech recognition.
+In recent years, neural networks (NNs) have achieved various success stories in areas such as image classification and natural language processing.
 For this reason, NNs are commonly viewed as one of the state-of-the-art machine learning algorithms.
 Unlike for other machine learning algorithms, however, our theoretical understanding of their learning behavior, e.g.~in terms of a-priori learning guarantees, is still rather limited.

-Probably the simplest of such a-priori guarantees is the notion of universal consistency, see e.g.~the books by \citet{devroye_probabilistic_1996, gyorfi_distribution-free_2002}, that demands the population risk of the learned model to converge to the smallest possible population risk as the number of samples goes to infinity.
-For simple learning methods such as histogram rules, kernel regression, and $k$-nearest neighbor rules, universal consistency has already been shown in the late 20th century, as outlined in the two books mentioned above.